Cogito, ergo sum

-The Latin cogito, ergo sum, usually translated into English as "I think, therefore I am", (Note: Some sources offer "I am thinking, therefore I am" as a better translation.
-(See § Translation.)) is the "first principle" of René Descartes' philosophy.
+The Latin cogito, ergo sum, usually translated into English as "I think, therefore I am", (Note: Some sources offer "I am thinking, therefore I am" or "I think, therefore I exist" as better translations.
+(See § Translation.)) is the "first principle" of the philosophy of the French scientist and philosopher René Descartes.
 He originally published it in French as je pense, donc je suis in his 1637 Discourse on the Method, so as to reach a wider audience than Latin would have allowed.
-It later appeared in Latin in his Principles of Philosophy, and a similar phrase (Ego sum, ego existo) also featured prominently in his Meditations on First Philosophy.
+It later appeared in Latin in his Principles of Philosophy, and a similar phrase (ego sum, ego existo) also featured prominently in his Meditations on First Philosophy.
 The dictum is also sometimes referred to as the cogito.
 As Descartes explained in a margin note, "we cannot doubt of our existence while we doubt."
-In the posthumously published The Search for Truth by Natural Light, he expressed this insight as dubito, ergo sum, vel, quod idem est, cogito, ergo sum ("I doubt, therefore I am—or what is the same—I think, therefore I am.").
-Antoine Léonard Thomas, in a 1765 essay in honor of Descartes, presented it as dubito, ergo cogito, ergo sum ("I doubt, therefore I think, therefore I am.").
+In the posthumously published The Search for Truth by Natural Light, he expanded it to dubito, ergo sum, vel, quod idem est, cogito, ergo sum ("I doubt, therefore I am—or what is the same—I think, therefore I am.").
+Antoine Léonard Thomas, in a 1765 essay in honor of Descartes, wrote in summary: dubito, ergo cogito, ergo sum ("I doubt, therefore I think, therefore I am.").
 (Note: This expression is often mistakenly attributed to Descartes.
 (See Other forms.))

 Descartes's statement became a fundamental element of Western philosophy, as it purported to provide a certain foundation for knowledge in the face of radical doubt.
 While other knowledge could be a figment of imagination, deception, or mistake, Descartes asserted that the very act of doubting one's own existence served—at minimum—as proof of the reality of one's own mind; there must be a thinking entity—in this case the self—for there to be a thought.

 One critique of the dictum, first suggested by Pierre Gassendi, is that it presupposes that there is an "I" which must be doing the thinking.
 According to this line of criticism, the most that Descartes was entitled to say was that "thinking is occurring", not that "I am thinking".